Research Information and Digital Literacies Coalition

 - developing links with relevant information literacy projects and initiatives in other countries, in order to share good practice and identify possible opportunities for international joint working – further details here.

-The detailed programme (including expected outputs and outcomes), as set out in June 2012, along with the aims and objectives of the initiative, is attached below.
+The detailed programme (including expected outputs and outcomes), as set out in June 2012, along with the aims and objectives of the initiative, is attached below, along with a report covering RIDLs activities during its initial one-year period, from June 2012 to May 2013.
 Also attached is a one-page flyer which anyone is welcome to use for the purpose of disseminating information about RIDLs.

 The partnership approach is crucially important; the different bodies that are associated with the initiative include library representative organisations (SCONUL, RLUK, CILIP and the Special Libaries Association), as well as BAILER, the British Library, the Digital Curation Centre, the Higher Education Academy, JISC, Jorum, the UK Council for Graduate Education and Vitae.